uob-itservices/as-business-systems-standards/style_guides/pl_sql.md

 ## Principles

 * We take a disciplined and practical approach to writing code.
-* We regularly check-in code to Bitbucket
+* We regularly check-in code to source control.
 * We believe consistency in style is very important.
 * We demonstrate intent explicitly in code, via a clear and consistent structure, using comments where needed.
 * We are pragmatic and do not change legacy code for change's sake.